I found this photo of a young me.

 I also saw that I would have to consider myself “painted” in order to buy into and experience those dichotomies.

-I liked this man so much that I wanted to give him my gold puzzle ring, you know those that consist of six or eight interlocking rings of gold that you must put together just so, or they will remain six or eight separate strands.
+I liked this man so much that I wanted to give him my gold puzzle ring, you know those that consist of six or eight interlocking strands of gold that you must put together just so, or they will remain six or eight separate strands.

 Having decided to give this to him, I realized that I would have to teach him how to put it together, for were I to give it to him, and were he to drop it and then not be able to put it together again, well, I was afraid that this would break his heart.